“South Africa Has No Peace”: Children Reenacting SAPS Bribery Return in Video Spark Debate

 SA split over kids' bribe skit

 The viral re-enactment of corruption by children sparked a debate.
-While most laughed, praising the kids' impeccable comedic timing and spot-on acting skills.
+Most laughed, praising the kids' impeccable comedic timing and spot-on acting skills.
 Some argued that there was nothing funny about the viral video.
 Many were concerned that the video was actually a tragic reflection of how deeply entrenched corruption has become in South Africa.
 Read the comments below:

 Source: UGC